BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.2 (29), August 20, 2021

+* In the Key Detail view, an info button has been added next to the Derive Key button.
+* Other than the above, this build has no new features, but does include the latest BCLibsSwift, which in turn contains the latest bc-shamir and bc-sskr, which have been reviewed and hardened for security issues.
+It also has been partly refactored, with some generally useful code being moved into a reusable package.
+These refactorings should not change the app functionally at all.
+Nonetheless, it should be thoroughly tested to ensure that nothing has been broken in the refactoring process.

 ### 1.2 (28), August 17, 2021

 * An intermittent crashing bug when creating a new seed has (probably) been fixed and should be thoroughly tested. #83